-Small businesses in the United States are divided into two main sectors: the goods-producing sector and the service-providing sector.
+Small businesses in the United States comprise two main sectors: the goods-producing and service-providing sectors.
 Each of these sectors has a lengthy list of business industries.
 Let us use the marketing industry to explain this in more detail.
-There are close to 30 different marketing, public relations and advertising industry classifications that businesses in the marketing industry can choose from.
+There are close to 30 different marketing, public relations, and advertising industry classifications for businesses in the marketing industry.
 A marketing consulting company, for example, falls within the service-providing sector in the marketing consulting services industry.

-Your small business, whether it produces goods or sells services, also falls within a specific industry.
-The standard system for classifying small businesses according to their industry is the North American Industry Classification System (NAICS).
-The NAICS has unique codes for all types of business industries, even yours.
-NAICS is one of many business acronyms that you have probably heard about.
-If not, you might be wondering, just what is a NAICS code?
-Well, this Balboa Capital blog article takes a good look at the NAICS and has all of the important information you need to become familiar with.
+Whether it produces goods or sells services, your small business also falls within a specific industry.
+The standard system for classifying small companies according to their industry is the North American Industry Classification System (NAICS).
+The NAICS has unique codes for all types of industries, even yours.
+In addition, NAICS is one of many business acronyms.
+So, you might be wondering, just what is a NAICS code?
+Well, this Balboa Capital blog article takes a good look at the NAICS and has all of the vital information you need.

 How the NAICS started.

-According to the United States Census Bureau®, The United States, Canada and Mexico worked together to develop the NAICS, which rolled out in 1997.
-The goal was to create a system that covers more industries than the Standard Industrial Classification (SIC) system, and organizes them into more applicable business sectors.
-NAICS codes can be used seamlessly throughout North America, which is a tremendous benefit.
-A comprehensive manual with up-to-date NAICS codes was published in 2017; it can be accessed on the United States Census Bureau website.
-The NAICS is updated as needed with codes for new and emerging industries such as biotechnology and e-commerce.
+According to the United States Census Bureau®, The United States, Canada, and Mexico developed the NAICS, which rolled out in 1997.
+The goal was to create a system covering more industries than the Standard Industrial Classification (SIC) system and organize them into more applicable sectors.
+Codes can be used seamlessly throughout North America, a tremendous benefit.
+A comprehensive manual with up-to-date codes was published in 2017; it can be accessed on the United States Census Bureau website.
+In addition, the NAICS is updated as needed with codes for new and emerging industries such as biotechnology and e-commerce.

-Although the federal government no longer maintains SIC codes, which were last updated in 1987, they are still widely used in the United States to categorize small businesses by their industry and/or specialty.
-That said, SIC codes are still being used by some credit reporting agencies, government agencies, and marketing list providers.
+Although the federal government no longer maintains SIC codes, which were last updated in 1987, they are still widely used in the United States to categorize small businesses by their industry and specialty.
+In addition, SIC codes are still being used by some credit reporting agencies, government agencies, and marketing list providers.

 NAICS code size standard.